japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 Internally, markMapStageJobAsFinished marks the zeroth partition finished and increases the number of tasks finished in `job`.

-The xref:scheduler:spark-scheduler-JobListener.adoc#taskSucceeded[`job` listener is notified about the 0th task succeeded].
+The scheduler:spark-scheduler-JobListener.md#taskSucceeded[`job` listener is notified about the 0th task succeeded].

 The <<cleanupStateForJobAndIndependentStages, state of the `job` and independent stages are cleaned up>>.

-Ultimately, xref:ROOT:SparkListener.adoc#SparkListenerJobEnd[SparkListenerJobEnd] is posted to xref:scheduler:LiveListenerBus.adoc[] (as <<listenerBus, listenerBus>>) for the `job`, the current time (in millis) and `JobSucceeded` job result.
+Ultimately, ROOT:SparkListener.md#SparkListenerJobEnd[SparkListenerJobEnd] is posted to scheduler:LiveListenerBus.md[] (as <<listenerBus, listenerBus>>) for the `job`, the current time (in millis) and `JobSucceeded` job result.

-markMapStageJobAsFinished is used in xref:scheduler:DAGSchedulerEventProcessLoop.adoc#handleMapStageSubmitted[handleMapStageSubmitted] and xref:scheduler:DAGSchedulerEventProcessLoop.adoc#handleTaskCompletion[handleTaskCompletion].
+markMapStageJobAsFinished is used in scheduler:DAGSchedulerEventProcessLoop.md#handleMapStageSubmitted[handleMapStageSubmitted] and scheduler:DAGSchedulerEventProcessLoop.md#handleTaskCompletion[handleTaskCompletion].

 == [[getOrCreateParentStages]] Finding Or Creating Missing Direct Parent ShuffleMapStages (For ShuffleDependencies) of RDD